 College Days course offerings vary somewhat from year to year.
 A list of the classes will be available on the website.
 Most students report enjoying and learning from all classes offered through College Days for Kids.
-A sample of the current offered in the 2013 sessions included: Chemistry, Code Making & Breaking, Creative Writing, Origami, and Taekwono.
+A sample of the current offered in the 2014 sessions included: Chemistry Magic, Code Making & Breaking, Creative Writing, Origami, and Taekwondo.

 Who Participates in the Program?

 Since the first College Days event in 1985, over thirteen thousand sixth graders have participated.
 Interested school districts in counties surrounding the University are invited to select a certain number of sixth graders to attend College Days.
 Students may or may not be formally identified as "gifted" — they should, however, be able to benefit from stimulating, fast paced classes.
 Teachers and/or other adult chaperones in the ratio of 1:10 or less accompany each group.
 In addition to helping supervise lunch activities, adults are encouraged to attend College Days classes and provide evaluation feedback to the program director.
 A typical College Days session involves 20-25 school districts and a total of around 300 students.
 Some classes are taught in groups as large as 50 and others as small as 20.